 ITC and Dean E. Anderson Scholarship

 Each year, ITC awards a total of twenty-four $700 scholarships to high school seniors.
 Scholarships are awarded to one graduating senior from each of the 23 school districts, plus one open enrollment student in the ITC service area.
-Scholarship applicants and their parents or guardians must maintain at least one of ITC's services (Telecommunications services, Informational services, or Cable Television services), and students must plan to attend a post-secondary institution located in either South Dakota or Minnesota.
+Scholarship applicants and/or their parents or guardians must maintain at least one of ITC's services (Telephone, Internet, or Television services), and students must plan to attend a post-secondary institution located in either South Dakota or Minnesota.
 One $700 scholarship will also be awarded to a graduating senior who attends a school other than the school in the district in which he/she resides due to open enrollment.
-The parents or guardians must maintain at least one of ITC's services (Telecommunications services, Informational services, or Cable Television services).
+The parents or guardians must maintain at least one of ITC's services (Telephone, Internet, or Television services).
 Application packets can be obtained from your school principal, or please click here for the application and a complete listing of terms and conditions.

 SDTA Memorial Scholarship